VNH is Dartmouth Health’s preferred provider and most trusted choice for compassionate and collaborative hospice and home health care.

 • Needs major assist in all ADLs

-• Dyspnea at rest: requires 02
+• Dyspnea at rest and requires oxygen

 • Declines assisted ventilation